Phobia therapy. What is that? How does it work? Will it work for me?

 Authentic confidence comes from things going the way we want them to go over time.

-The Therapist will tend to encourage an element of mindfulness.
+The Therapist will tend to encourage an element of mindfulness and curiosity.
 In doing so the client can then become aware of being the watcher of their thoughts, emotions and behaviours.
-This is an important step so that the client can consciously become aware that they are no longer holding onto their phobia.
+This is an important step so that the client can consciously become aware that they are no longer holding onto their phobia as they test it in real life.

 To wrap it up.